 Need help submitting your writing to literary journals or book publishers/literary agents?
 Click here! →

-Please join us in congratulating our most recent Featured Client, poet and essayist Chanel Brenner!
+Please join us in congratulating our Featured Client, poet and essayist Chanel Brenner!
 Chanel’s poetry is uniquely fluid and filled with unexpected, well-calculated metaphors that bring emotions to life.
 Likewise, her prose has a poetic sensibility that immediately draws the reader into her world.
 Her work deals with the human condition by looking at relationships between family members, grief, and other powerful experiences to which most readers can relate.
 Chanel’s work has appeared in Foliate Oak, Forge, and Sanskrit, among others.
 Read on to learn more about her writing process and her experience with Writer’s Relief.
 (Click to watch her video.)

 In Chanel Brenner’s Own Words